undergrad-partner-school

 Student Organizations

 There are 350 student organizations and groups with open membership at this school.
 This number includes sororities and fraternities.
-If you are interested in music, you can join the University of Minnesota, Twin Cities Campus band or chorus.
-There is a drama club you can join if acting is something that interests you.
-For students who have a passion for media and communication, University of Minnesota, Twin Cities Campus publishes its own newspaper and has its own radio station.
+Students interested in music can join the University of Minnesota, Twin Cities Campus band or chorus.
+For students with a talent for acting, there is a drama club.
+You have a passion for media and communication?
+University of Minnesota, Twin Cities Campus publishes its own newspaper and has its own radio station.

 Student Services

-There are 24-hour emergency phone and alarm devices.
+There are emergency phone and alarm devices available around the clock.
 The dormitory entrances are electronically operated.
-Theer is a nighttime transportation/escort service.
+The late-night transport/escort service is available.

 Career Services